raju-ahammad/MERN-Auth-with-google/README.md

-# MERN Stack - Job Search Project
+# MERN Stack - Authentication with google auth

-> Finally, I have perfected the user authentication page using the MERN Stack + Redux.
+> I have perfected the user authentication page using the MERN Stack + Redux.
 > Include:
 >
 > - Register, login with validation form.
-> - Quick login with Google, Facebook.
+> - Quick login with Google.
 > - Forgot password, reset password and register a new account by Email verification.
-> - Update personal information (name, password and avatar)
+> - Update personal information
-> - Change permissions and delete user accounts with Admin.

-## Demo:

 ## Author: Raju Ahammad